ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Unfortunately, the goal of peer-to-peer and the reality of peer-to-peer do not match.
 Centralization of data into the Internet cloud is prolific and firewalls frequently impede direct peer-to-peer communication making peer-to-peer connection extremely difficult to setup and challenging to architect.

 What further reduces the proliferation of peer-to-peer is a lack of standardization, openness and ubiquity of the technology.
 The standards bodies have been working for years on firewall traversal techniques and standardization of the approaches and a new joint effort called WebRTC between the W3C and IETF on how browsers can directly communication between browsers to move media.
-This joint effort does not specify how signalling happens between peers so it's not a complete solutions on its own.
+This joint effort does not specify how signaling happens between peers so it's not a complete solutions on its own.

-Performing peer-to-peer approach to signalling has been notoriously difficult for a variety of reasons:
+Performing peer-to-peer approach to signaling has been notoriously difficult for a variety of reasons:

   1. Without a publicly addressable intermediate 'server' machine to initiate communication, two peers behind firewalls are never able to communicate with each other.
 Thus, a peer network almost always requires some sort of rendezvous and relay servers to initiate contact between peers behind firewalls (and firewalls tend to be used more frequently than not for end users).

-  2. Automatically promoting the few publically addressable home machines into rendezvous and relay servers is not the best option.
+  2. Automatically promoting the few publicly addressable home machines into rendezvous and relay servers is not the best option.
 Average users tend to not want to have their home/work machines to be automatically promoted to rendezvous and relay servers since it consumes their bandwidth and costs them to relay traffic for others who "leech" off their bandwidth.
 This cost factor causes end users to intentionally shutdown protocols that promote end user machines into servers.
 Over time, the number of average users willing to have their machines operate as servers for the benefit of those leeching decreases relative to the number of those whom leech off those servers until the entire system collapses with a too great server/leech ratio.
 As an example, Skype's network collapsed for this very reason and they were forced to setup their own super nodes to handle the load.

   3. Some peer-to-peer networks require ports to be opened on a firewall to operate.
 Where possible, peers will register themselves with UPnP to open the ports when the firewall automatically.
 Unfortunately, many firewalls lack the ability to automatically open ports or actively disallow this feature for fear that this opens the network to security holes.
 If opening ports automatically is not possible then users are required to open ports manually.
 Thus only the technically savvy can perform this task and such peer networks tend to be limited to those who are technically savvy.
 This is not a universal solution since it assumes too much technical ability and responsibility of the end user.

   4. Many peer networks rely on mutual peers not behaving in an evil manner.
 Peers that do not act in an altruistic fashion can easily disrupt these networks.
 When all peers behave properly there is no problem with such a network; however, the moment an 'evil' node or cluster of 'evil' nodes is injected into the peer network, parts or all of the network can suffer fatal issues and security can be compromised.

-Open Peer is peer-to-peer signalling protocol taking advantages of the IETF advances of firewall penetration techniques for moving media and adds a layer to performs the media signalling in a peer-to- peer fashion but does expect that a minimal requirement of rendezvous servers existing.
+Open Peer is peer-to-peer signaling protocol taking advantages of the IETF advances of firewall penetration techniques for moving media and adds a layer to performs the media signalling in a peer-to- peer fashion but does expect that a minimal requirement of rendezvous servers existing.
 Beyond the initial rendezvous to get past firewalls, the servers should drop out of the protocol flow and are no longer required.

 Open Peer was designed with these main goals in mind: